chokevin8/chokevin8.github.io/_posts/2023-06-20-stable-diffusion-part3.md

 5. Take gradient descent step on the previous training objective $$L_{LDM} = ||\epsilon - \epsilon_{\theta}(x_t,t)||^2 $$ with respect to $$\theta$$, which is the parameters of the weights and biases of the decoder.

 Note that for sampling, we only need the trained decoder from above.
-Therefore, we sample latent noise $$x_T from prior p(x_T), which is $$\epsilon \sim \mathcal{N}(0, I)$$ and then run the series of $$T$$ equally weighted autoencoders as mentioned before in a Markovian style (sample from x_{t-1}).
+Therefore, we sample latent noise $$x_T from prior p(x_T)$$, which is $$\epsilon \sim \mathcal{N}(0, I)$$ and then run the series of $$T$$ equally weighted autoencoders as mentioned before in a Markovian style (sample from $$x_{t-1}$$).
 However, the sampling process using
 Denoising Diffusion Probabilistic Model (DDPM) uses a Markovian sampling process while an improved method called Denoising Diffusion Implicit Model (DDIM) uses a non-Markovian sampling process that makes the process much quicker.
-The authors of LDM therefore use DDIM over DDPM.
+Therefore, DDIM uses $$S$$ steps instead of $$T$$ where $$ S<T $$, and the authors of LDM therefore use DDIM over DDPM.

+To derive the DDIM sampling process, we utilize the *reparametrization trick*, which we actually applied in equation #5 above.
+The reparametrization trick is used whenever we sample from a distribution (Gaussian in our case) that is not directly differentiable.
+For our case, the mean and the variance of the distribution are both dependent on the model parameters, which is learned through SGD (as shown above).
+The issue is that because sampling from the Gaussian distribution is stochastic, we cannot compute the gradient anymore to update the mean and variance parameters.
+So, we introduce the auxiliary random variable $$\epsilon$$ that is deterministic since it is sampled from a fixed standard Gaussian distribution ($$\epsilon \sim \mathcal{N}(0, 1) $$), which allows SGD to be possible since $$\epsilon$$ is not dependent on the model parameters.
+Therefore, the reparametrization trick $$ x = \mu + \sigma * \epsilon$$ works by initially computing the mean and standard deviation using current weights given input data, then drawing deterministic random variable $$\epsilon$$ to obtain the desired sample $$x$$.
+Then, loss can be computed with respect to mean and variance, and they can be backpropagated via SGD.

+Now, the previous reparametrization trick was used to allow SGD, but this time we can also use the reparametrization trick to essentially alter our sampling process $$q(x_{t-1}|x_t,x_0)$$ to be parametrized by another random variable, a desired standard deviation $$\epsilon_t$$.
+The reparametrization is shown below:

 The main advantages of DDIM over DDPM are:

 1. Consistency: DDIMs are consistent, meaning that if we initialize the same latent variable $$x_T$$ via same random seed during sampling, the samples
 2.